NicoHood/Hoodloader/Readme.md

 * add better pictures
 * isp cdc send better
 * led timeout timer interrupt?
-Planned for 1.8:
-* add a copy of the hoodloader hex to hid project
-* fix pc restart bug

 Planned for 1.9:
 * remove checksum for NHP on data to speed thing up